-The Accountable Authority is responsible for establishing and implementing appropriate security governance for the agency, with specific consideration of the environment in which the agency operates.
+The Accountable Authority will establish and implement appropriate security governance for the agency, with specific consideration of the environment in which the agency operates.

 The Accountable Authority will nominate an ASA.

 The Accountable Authority will work to develop a protective security culture within their agency.